roylu8/Optimizing-the-Climb/log.md

 ### Goals for the following week
 For next week, our goal is to have our pseudocode done and begin our project by implementing the first algorithm.

+# Week 3 (4/11):

+### Goals of the week and were they accomplished?
+Unfortunately, not much progress has been made for the main code file of our project but catching up from EOH left us unable to properly write our research down.
+The main goal of the week is to set up the header files of possible functions we’ll be using and plan out the flow of the code.

+### Tasks of each member
+Individually, we are to research the algorithms and then discuss our understanding of them as we plan out pseudocode for our project.
+Gathering up resources for Dijkstra's Algorithm.

+### Obstacles to Goals
+Time management with mazes took up a lot of time and left us catching up with other classes.

+### Goals for the following week
+Next, we have a big meetup to code on Friday after a heavy exam week.
+The goals are to get the first algorithm for input images working.